 2.)
 Reframe Your Internal Story

 Another stumbling block for those that suffer from (social) anxiety is the negative story that they tell themselves.
-If you suffer from panic attacks, your story may be that you don’t want to embarrass yourself by having a panic attack in public.
+If you suffer from panic attacks, your story may be that you don’t want to embarrass yourself by having a panic attack in public, in case this happens to you, doctors would advise to apply for a weed card online oklahoma.
 You may tell yourself that you are boring and won’t have anything to say to anyone.
 What is the story that you tell yourself that prevents you from going out and socializing?
 The idea is to rewrite your narrative to something more positive.
 If you tell yourself that you are boring and don’t have anything to say, try telling yourself, “I am a very interesting person and I have a lot to say.”

 3.)
 Repeat a mantra over and over